Some results on the generic vanishing of Koszul cohomology via deformation theory: Koszul Cohomology of general curves

 \begin{enumerate} \item $L$ is normally generated if and only if the multiplication map

 is surjective. \item If $L$ is normally generated, the homogeneous ideal $I_X$ is generated by quadrics and cubics. \end{enumerate} \end{corollary} \begin{proof} The only possible nonzero $K_{0,q}$ for $q\ge2$ is $K_{0,2}(X,L)=\Coker(\mu)$.
-If $K_{0,2}(X,L)=0$, $L$ is normally generated by (\ref{N0}). $k_{1,q}$ is the number of minimal generators of $I_X$ of degree $q+1$, so (b) follows. \end{proof}
+If $K_{0,2}(X,L)=0$, $L$ is normally generated.
+Since $k_{1,q}$ is the number of minimal generators of $I_X$ of degree $q+1$, (b) follows. \end{proof}

 Moreover, since taking cohomology does not change the Euler characteristic of the complex, we have for any $1\le p\le r-1$,

 Denote this number $b_p(X,L)$, which only depends on $g$, $r$, $d$, $p$.
 Therefore, to determine the Koszul cohomology of $(X,L)$, it suffices to determine either row $q=1$ or $q=2$.